richmahn/en_tn/mrk/06/intro.md

 #### Special concepts in this chapter ####

 ##### "Anointed with oil" #####
-In the ancient Near East, anointing or smearing with oil was done for people who were sick.
+In the ancient Near East, people would anoint or smear oil on sick people so that they might be healed.

 #### Important figures of speech in this chapter ####